RosemaryEdem/command-line-basics/README.md

 - ls: to list directory contents

 ## Output Verification
-I Used ls command at each step to confirm file and folder creation.
+I used ls command at each step to confirm file and folder creation.